ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Experimental Results

 We also repeat the aforementioned experiment procedure but with a slight variation.
 For each of the five bins of data, we use Algorithm~\ref{algo:correlation_screening} to decrease dimensionality of the data model before performing the variable selection step.
 The objective of this variation in the experiment is to analyze the decrease in computational time and any change in the prediction accuracy when the variable selection step is preceded with a screening step using Algorithm~\ref{algo:correlation_screening}.
 To choose the value of $d$ in Algorithm~\ref{algo:correlation_screening}, we verify that the training data matrix for each fold of data satisfies the coherence property, and then we choose $d=2 n$ where $n=3000$.
 Note that the chosen value of $d$ has some slack over the suggested value of $d$ in Corollary~\ref{corr:mu_nu_conditions} because the condition on $\frac{\betamin}{\|\beta\|_2}$ in Corollary~\ref{corr:mu_nu_conditions} does not hold true in this experiment.
 After the screening step, we use LASSO and elastic net to learn and test a classification model as explained before.
 The results are reported in Table \ref{table:IMDb}.

 Thus, we use LASSO and elastic net, both with and without screening, to train and test a linear model for classification of movie reviews.
-For each of these four cases, Table~\ref{table:IMDb} summarizes the train and test TP rates, which are the percentages of correctly classified reviews in train and test reviews, respectively.
+For each of these four cases, Table~\ref{table:IMDb} \todel{summarizes the train and test TP rates, which are the percentages of correctly classified reviews in train and test reviews, respectively}reports the test TP rate, which is the percentage of correctly classified reviews within the test reviews.
 The computational time needed for learning the linear model is also reported as an average over the five folds of data.
 It can be seen from the table that Algorithm~\ref{algo:correlation_screening} reduces the training time by a factor of more than two, while there is only a small decrease in predictive power of the trained model.